ibudasov/ecochain/README.md

 # Further improvements

-- config for env
 - Search algorithm could be better, you can find some todos in the source code.
-- Pack everything to docker
 - Security
 - API docs
 - Pictures?